Punctuation for Class 7

 • Define Punctuation

-→ It aids in defining sentence boundaries, separating ideas and distinguishing between different sentence elements.
+→ They aid in defining sentence boundaries, separating ideas and distinguishing between different sentence elements.

-→ It can emphasise specific words or phrases, influencing the reader's interpretation.
+→ They can emphasise specific words or phrases, influencing the reader's interpretation.

-→ It guides the reader's pace and rhythm while reading, enhancing the flow of the text.
+→ They guide the reader's pace and rhythm while reading, enhancing the flow of the text.

-→ Punctuation can condense complex ideas into succinct, meaningful units.
+→ They can convert complex ideas into meaningful words.

 The below-mentioned table shows when to capitalise words: